DendrouLab/panpipes-tutorials/docs/filtering_data/filtering_data_with_panpipes.md

 If you want to make changes to other parameters like changing normalization methods and then HVG selection and dimensionality reduction, rename the teaseq.h5mu object from the folder and re-run the workflow.
 (You can also remove all outputs except for the pipeline.yml)

-For example, we can change the dimensionality reduction of the ATAC modality from PCA to LSI in the configuration file,
+For example, we can change the dimensionality reduction of the ATAC modality from PCA to LSI in the configuration file, as shown in the following excerpt from the `pipeline.yml` file:

 ```yaml
 #----------------------------